postcss/postcss-media-minmax/README.md

 ## Acknowledgements

-* Thank the author of PostCSS [Andrey Sitnik](https://github.com/ai) for giving us so simple and easy CSS syntax analysis tools.
+* Thank the author of PostCSS [Andrey Sitnik](https://github.com/ai) for giving us such simple and easy CSS syntax analysis tools.

 * Thank [Tab Atkins Jr.](http://xanthir.com/contact/) for writing the specs of Media Queries Level 4.

-* Thank [ziyunfei](http://weibo.com/p/1005051708684567) for suggestion and help of this plugin.
+* Thank [ziyunfei](http://weibo.com/p/1005051708684567) for suggestions and help of this plugin.

 ## [Changelog](CHANGELOG.md)